Western Region Graduate Program

 Applied practice experience activities may include assisting agency staff with various tasks, and working independently on assigned projects.

-Students are required to complete extensive paperwork requesting permission to enroll in HS 608 (to complete the applied practice experience) at least 1 month prior to the semester they wish to enroll in the course.
-The documents the student is required to fill out prior to the applied practice experience invite the client to carefully think through the type of experience that will best align with their career goals, preparing them for work in the public health field.
+Students are required to complete extensive paperwork requesting permission to enroll in HS 608 (to complete the applied practice experience) at least 1 semester prior to the semester they wish to enroll in the course.
+The documents the student is required to fill out prior to the applied practice experience invite the student to carefully think through the type of experience that will best align with their career goals, preparing them for work in the public health field.

 Possible applied practice experience placements include (but are not limited to):